ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ---
-title: Rules
+title: Trivia Tracker
 layout: default
 ---

 ### What is Trivia Tracker?
 Trivia Tracker (TT) is the main game mode in the Trivia Room.
 In this game, the user who has the **BP** (short for **B**aton **P**ass) gets to ask a question, and whoever gets that question right receives the BP and gets to ask their own question.
 And so on!
 Meanwhile, the room’s resident bot, Jeopard-E, adds points and keeps track of whose turn it is at all times.
 If you are new to TT, please read [this brief introduction](https://docs.google.com/document/d/1dHRz0vSEuF3WwWnqxVZdss9C1dZE37DrmAVqt0HRTEk) to the game, or scroll down to the section titled "Helpful Topics for New Users."

-When you've done so, you should also go through the Question Rules listed on this page to familiarise yourself with the types of questions which should not be asked (you can also PM Jeopard-E with the command **~rules**).
+When you've done so, you should also go through the Question Rules listed on this page to familiarise yourself with the types of questions which should not be asked (you can also PM Jeopard-E with the command ``~rules``).
 Learning to ask suitable questions will enable you to contribute to the positive room environment.
 Due to the nature of asking and answering questions in a chatroom, Trivia Tracker has a lot of rules that can be confusing at first.
 Please don’t be discouraged!
 Everyone makes mistakes, even after they have been in the Trivia Room for a long time.
 This guide is here to help you, and if you have any questions, please feel free to ask staff for help.

-A full guide on how Jeopard-E works can be found [here](https://drive.google.com/file/d/0B8KyGlawfHaKRUZxZGlqQ3RkVlk/view) (you can also PM the bot with the command **~help**).
+A full guide on how Jeopard-E works can be found [here](https://drive.google.com/file/d/0B8KyGlawfHaKRUZxZGlqQ3RkVlk/view) (you can also PM the bot with the command ``~help``).

 ### Basic Trivia Tracker Etiquette